sigasi/sigasi_insights/blog/emacs/vhdl-emacs-mode-navigation-using-ctags-are-broken.md

   - VHDL
   - Screencast
 ---
-In my series of how Sigasi is [better-emacs-vhdl-mode], we want to demonstrate that *Emacs VHDL mode* is becoming outdated.
+In my series of how Sigasi is [index], we want to demonstrate that *Emacs VHDL mode* is becoming outdated.
 I do this by comparing relevant and technical features of the Emacs VHDL mode and Sigasi.